Countess Friederike von Schlieben

 Countess Friederike Amalie of Schlieben (Friederike Amalie Antonie Gräfin von Schlieben; 28 February 1757 – 17 December 1827) was the consort of Friedrich Karl Ludwig, Duke of Schleswig-Holstein-Sonderburg-Beck.

 Early life

-Born in Königsberg, Kingdom of Prussia into the Schlieben family, part of the German nobility, Friederike was the second and youngest daughter of Count Karl Leopold of Schlieben, who served as Prussian Minister of War, by his wife, Countess Marie Eleonore von Lehndorff (1722-1800).
+Born in Königsberg, Kingdom of Prussia into the Schlieben family, part of an old German nobility, Friederike was the second and youngest daughter of Count Karl Leopold of Schlieben, who served as Prussian Minister of War, by his wife, Countess Marie Eleonore von Lehndorff (1722-1800).

 Marriage and issue

 Friederike married Friedrich Karl Ludwig, Duke of Schleswig-Holstein-Sonderburg-Beck, an only son of Prince Karl Anton August of Schleswig-Holstein-Sonderburg-Beck by his wife, Countess Charlotte of Dohna-Schlodien, on 9 March 1780 in Königsberg.

 At the time, the marriage was not looked upon favorably by the House of Schleswig-Holstein, because the Schlieben family, although an ancient one, didn't have a high enough rank, in particular dind't belong to an exclusive circle of either European royal families or families with Imperail immediacy, which would be more acceptable.

 Friedrich and Friederike had three children: